Balkoth-dev/WOTR_MAKING_FRIENDS/README.md

 * Attack animations won't play for certain body-types.
 This is because they don't have an animation for that attack, but the attack will still happen.
 * Sometimes even if your Eidolon has arms the game will lock the equipment slots, reloading your game fixes this issue.
 * Bonded Senses doesn't refresh when the eidolon changes their perception ranks, reloading your game fixes this issue.
+* Some eidolons are either too big or don't show at all in the inventory screen.
 ```
 ## Special Thanks
 Thanks to @Vek17#1898, @bubbles#0538, @WittleWolfie#8477, and everyone else on the [Discord](https://discord.gg/owlcat).
 Without their assistance this project would not have been possible.